jamie2210/CI_MS3_RR/TESTING.md

 `Site Owner`

-14. Automatically return a logged out user to the logged out home page.
+14. Automatically return a logged-out user to the logged-out home page, or anyone but Admin from restricted pages to the logged-in Home page if logged-in.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|